Local operators in the Sine-Gordon model: $\partial_\mu \phi \, \partial_\nu \phi$ and the stress tensor: Introduction

 An obvious extension of our work would be the generalisation of the results to the higher conserved currents of the Sine--Gordon model which exist classically as a consequence of integrability, as well as in perturbation theory~\cite{flume1975,kulishnissimov1976,nissimov1977,lowensteinspeer1978}.
 Their classical expression is obtained from an explicit recurrence relation, and in the form factor programme it has been proposed that --- in contrast to the stress tensor --- they do not receive quantum corrections~\cite{babujiankarowski2002}.
+While renormalisability of the interacting higher currents has been shown~\cite{zanello2023}, both the renormalisation of correlation functions involving them and the proof of convergence of the perturbative series are still missing.
 Another important step that is still unclear is the adiabatic (infinite-volume) limit $g \to \text{const}$, which already for correlation functions of the vertex operators is a difficult task.
 To show the existence of this limit, one probably has to first show the non-perturbative generation of a finite mass (Debye screening), which is known to arise at least for small $\abs{\beta g}$~\cite{brydgesfederbush1980,yang1987} and in the case $\beta^2 = 4 \pi$~\cite{bauerschmidtwebb2020}.
 Also the extension of our results to the super-renormalisable range $4 \pi \leq \beta^2 < 8 \pi$ is a worthwhile task to achieve in the future.
 Lastly, while the equivalence with the Thirring model has been proven for correlation functions of the vertex operators and derivatives of the field, their equality for correlation functions involving the stress tensor or higher-order conserved currents (which exist in the Thirring model~\cite{nissimov1977,lowensteinspeer1978}) is so far unknown, and needs to be studied.